 As we have seen, there is little comparison when it comes to Ethereum vs Cardano on previous price movement.
 But how do their respective histories relate to future predictions?
 Here we will take a look at the forecasts of some top crypto analysts.

 Based on its technical analysis, DigitalCoin is predicting steady growth for ETH in the year ahead, amid a renewed interest from those looking to invest in Ethereum.
-The platform believes that Ethereum will hold on to its impressive price run and trade well above its previous record for the rest of 2021, ending the year at an impressive $2,726.19.
+The platform believes that Ethereum will hold on to its impressive price run and trade well above its current price, ending the year at $3,560.53.

-Finally, WalletInvestor falls somewhere between the two predictions detailed above.
-The platform is predicting fairly linear growth for ETH but has the token closing the year at around $2,100.
+Finally, WalletInvestor comes as the most positive out of the predictions detailed above.
+The platform is predicting fairly linear growth for Ethereum (ETH) but has the token closing 2022 at around $5,569.31.

 Naturally, these forecasts will be music to the ears of anyone who has thought to invest in Ethereum - but always remember that predictions are effectively informed guesswork and are by no means guaranteed.